josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I take issue with these predictions for several reasons:

-1. While I'm sure it's true the technology and its costs will continue to improve, it's hard to see how that would mitigate most of these harms.
+- While I'm sure it's true the technology and its costs will continue to improve, it's hard to see how that would mitigate most of these harms.
 Many would just as likely be _intensified_ by greater speed, efficiency, and affordability.

-2. I'm wary of predictions in general,<footnote>Anyone can predict anything.
+- I'm wary of predictions in general,<footnote>Anyone can predict anything.
 I predict this post will win the Pulitzer.
 There, see?</footnote> but particularly those that bear little to no resemblance to observed reality.
 Absent a clear evidential link, prediction tends to be based purely on hype and speculation, and there's a wild overabundance of both around AI.

   It seems reasonable to believe the tech will improve; I have a much harder time believing it might suddenly change into something new, develop presently impossible capabilities, or take us somewhere far distant with absolutely no clear path or connection between here and there.

-3. Most of the utopian visions of AI center on the idea that AI is sentient, which it categorically, factually, _is not_.
+- Most of the utopian visions of AI center on the idea that AI is sentient, which it categorically, factually, _is not_.
 Language and statistics can simply mimic cognition easily, and our human brains are overly eager to anthropomorphize anything that vaguely imitates human behavior.
 Thinking and reasoning are very different than statistically emulating communication.<footnote>You might notice the people who argue that AI is sentient tend to be on the tech side of things, and not people who actually study things like cognition, intelligence, etc. as their actual academic career.
 There are many such experts, across a wide range of fields—like neuroscience, for example—and most of them say we still don't really understand the brain yet.
 But you might also notice it rarely occurs to tech people to even ask a real expert.
 Most just assume being an expert in code also makes them an expert in everything else, too, and confidently assert they do understand brains, actually, and have made one.</footnote>

-4. Many LLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, and that it's literally impossible to stop them from making things up.
+- Many LLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, thanks in large part to the exhaustion of training data that is not already tainted with AI content.
+They also tell us it's literally impossible to stop LLMs from making things up.
 (Really: actual people from OpenAI publicly admitted LLMs will never stop lying.
 It's an un-fixable bug, because it's a core component of how LLMs work.)

-5. Even if we ignore all the technical limitations, or find ways around them: new advancements simply don't work that way.
+- Even if we ignore all the technical limitations, or find ways around them: new advancements simply don't work that way.
+They never have.
 (The equitable, worker-liberating way, that is.)
-They never have.
 Tech doesn't free workers; it forces them to do more in the same amount of time, for the same rate of pay or less.

-  If you become twice as productive, you don't get twice the pay or twice the time off; you just get twice the workload (likely because somebody else doing the same job just got laid off, and now you're doing their work, too).
+  If you become twice as productive, you don't get twice the pay or twice the time off; you just get twice the workload—likely because somebody else doing the same job just got laid off, and now you're doing their work, too.

   This sort of technology distributes instability to the many at the bottom, while consolidating benefit at the top—and there has arguably never been a more efficient mechanism for this than AI.
 I see absolutely no reason to believe this time will be different, _especially_ because:

-6. AI models exist in the consolidated hands of a precious few huge companies, which are themselves quite obviously happy to do away with as many of their own workers as they possibly can.
+- AI models exist in the consolidated hands of a precious few huge companies, which are themselves quite obviously happy to do away with as many of their own workers as they possibly can.
 AI will serve, and is already serving, corporate interests first and foremost—_especially_ as these models continue to replace core infrastructure, like web search, and can be manipulated however the companies please.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>

-7. Regardless, even if you naively believe in the tech: you're _still_ willing to put up with all the harms and dangers of AI until that imagined potential future arrives—which brings us back to the original point.
+- Regardless, even if you naively believe in the tech: you're _still_ willing to put up with all the harms and dangers of AI until that imagined potential future arrives—which brings us back to the original point.

-Some might also point to positive use cases for AI; accessibility is a popular one.
+Some might also point to positive use cases for AI.
+Accessibility is a popular one.
 (In fact, it's _so_ popular that online AI apologists have realized all they need to do is invoke the word "ableist" to shut down any discussion.)

 Yes, there are good use cases for AI.
-I don't think most reasonable people would argue that.
-Like I said: I myself use it to compensate for my own physical disability.
-But "this does some good" is not the same as "this does no harm," and these arguments tend to be bad-faith attempts to force us to look the other way, rather than reckon with the damage and rethink our deployment of AI in order to do the most good and the least harm.
+I don't think most reasonable people would argue with that.
+Like I said: I sometimes even use it myself, to compensate for my own physical inability.
+But calling this out tends to be a bad-faith attempt to justify all of AI's other harms by _using_ disabled people and others who might benefit from AI, rather than reckoning with the damage and rethinking our deployment of AI in order to maximize good and minimize harm for _everyone_.

 Finally, let me take a moment to address anyone who might be thinking: _sure, AI is being used for some bad things, but I'm not personally using it that way.
 What's wrong with me just focusing on the good parts and enjoying the benefits to me_?